The Dry Salvages: Themes

 The central image of The Dry Salvages is water and the sea.
 The images are similar to the Odyssey but represent internal aspects.
 Humanity loses itself to technology and theories like evolution that separate mankind philosophically from the past.
 According to Eliot, within each man there is a connection to all of mankind.
 If we just accept drifting upon the sea, then we will end up broken upon rocks.
 We are restrained by time, but the Annunciation gave mankind hope that he will be able to escape.
 This hope is not part of the present.
 What we must do is understand the patterns found within the past to see that there is meaning to be found.
 This meaning allows one to experience eternity through moments of revelation.
 Through Christ, we are able to overcome time unless we do not know him.
 Our corruption can be overcome and that we are able to join the eternal.

 Eliot invokes images of original sin and Adam's fall when talking about the past and points out that such events can be forgotten but can still affect mankind.
 Eliot brings in the image of Krishna to discuss how the past and future are related: Krishna, speaking to Arjuna, claims that death can come at any time and that men should always find the divine will instead of worrying about what their actions will bring.
 If an individual were to follow Krishna's words then they would be able to free their self from the limitations of time.
 Even if it cannot be fully attained, the effort in attempting it is still important.
 The way for mankind to understand the divine will is through prayer and through the power of the Holy Spirit.

 Many of the images connect back to his earlier works.
 The images of life as boat adrift with a leak is similar to the "Death by Water" section of The Waste Land.
 Like images about old age and experience found in East Coker, this image reinforces the need to look at the whole of life and try to see things beyond the limitations of time.
 Men are supposed to progress, but they aren't supposed to focus on what they can gain in the future.
 The prayer to the Virgin Mary is intended to help guide the journey which would end with understanding eternity and the Annunciation.
 It is Mary who will guide the metaphorical sailors to their proper harbour.
-While connecting back to his earlier works, Eliot also connects back to his family's past; the "Dry Salvages" was part of the landscape his ancestor Andrew Eliott travelled to in 1669.
+While connecting back to his earlier works, Eliot also connects back to his family's past; the "Dry Salvages" was part of the landscape his ancestor Andrew Eliot travelled to in 1669.